 - overall trends.

-More specifically, Data Profiling sifts through data to determine its quality and legitimacy.
-Data Profiling is used for a wide variety of reasons, but it is most commonly used to determine the quality of data that is a component of a larger project.
+More specifically, it sifts through data to determine its quality and legitimacy.
+It is used for various reasons, but it is most commonly used to assess the quality of data, which is a larger project component.
 Usually, it is combined with an ETL process.
-If performed correctly, Data Profiling and ETL can together be leveraged to cleanse, enrich, and load quality data into a target location.
+It can be leveraged to cleanse, enrich, and load quality data into a target location if performed correctly.

-- Collecting Descriptive Statistics such as minimum and maximum values, count of values, etc., along with any other attributes that can be used to describe the basic features of the data going through the Data Profiling process.
+- Collect descriptive statistics such as minimum and maximum values, count of values, etc., along with any other attributes that can describe the basic features of the data while going through the profiling process.

 - Performing data quality assessment.